adedomin/CSC311-game-design/_posts/2015-03-23-Code Walkthrough - Bluetooth Pong 2.md

 run() is blocking IO that attempts to read the next set of data.

-Data is ordered as a identifying char and a float which is a ratio describing a ratio.
+Data is ordered as a identifying char and a float which is a ratio describing a position on the screen.

 to find the identifying chars possible, see Constants interface class